Galactic-Code-Developers/MC-SGCV-Coherence-Sims/Planetarium/README.md

 ## 🔗 Contact

 Developed by the Galactic Code Developers.
-For contributions or simulation extensions, contact: contact: [Galactic-Code-Developers](mailto:galactic@valamontes.com)
+For contributions or simulation extensions, contact: [Galactic-Code-Developers](mailto:galactic@valamontes.com)